 “Only in recent weeks a Perth church school dumped a teacher for being gay, while Catholic bishops have it made clear that married LGBTI employees in the Catholic education system will not be welcome.”

 In November, the principal of a Perth Baptist school defended the school’s decision to let a relief teacher go after he revealed his sexuality in a Facebook post.

-“It’s not something we want to do — it’s something we just need to do to be able to provide the sort of education we want to provide,” the organisation’s CEO Mark Evans told The West Australian.
+“It’s not something we want to do.
+It’s something we just need to do to be able to provide the sort of education we want to provide.

 “Kids are great at picking up hypocrisy.
 They’ll know if a teacher is saying one thing and not living up to what they’re saying, and we want to avoid that kind of incongruity.”